oceanprotocol/pdr-backend/READMEs/predictoor.md

 ## 6. Run Dashboard

-After running your predictor bot, the next logical step is to **monitor and analyze its performance**.
+After running your predictor bot, you may **monitor and analyze its performance**.

 To assist with this, pdr_backend provides a dashboard that utilizes **live blockchain data** to visualize key performance metrics such as **accuracy, profit, and costs over a specific period**.